stevenzhang070302/LSTM-Model-Predicting-Stocks/README.md

 # LSTM Neural Network to perform Time Series Analysis to predict the next day Stock Price
+Using a Recurrent Neural Network(Long Short Term Memory) and Time Series to model the Stock price

 Author: Steven Zhang, Georgia Institute of Technology